Bombus Speedshop

 The see through kind for easy orientation when trying to find stuff.

-About 50 IKEA "Samla" boxes wit lid will be a good cure for my storage problems.
+About 50 IKEA "Samla" boxes with lid will be a good cure for my storage problems.

 Flooring in da shop